-- Support authors and illustrators who writing outside their wheelhouse respectfully and with great care.
+- Support authors and illustrators who writing secondary characters and intersecting themes respectfully and with great care.

-- Encourage teachers to integrate the diverse and inclusive into the classroom.
+- Encourage teachers to integrate diverse and inclusive titles into the classroom.
 Donate them to school and classroom libraries.

 - Check out diverse and inclusive books from the public library.